rnnh/bioinfo-notebook/docs/DE_analysis_edgeR_script.md

 counts_low_pH.df    <- counts.df[,c("SRR8933530", "SRR8933531", "SRR8933539")]
 counts_pressure.df  <- counts.df[,c("SRR8933509", "SRR8933510", "SRR8933538")]
 ```

+The structure of the gene counts object and its subsets can be displayed using the `str()` command.
+Note that the total gene counts set has 15 variables (i.e. samples), its 5 subsets have 3 variables each, and all these objects have the same number of observations (i.e. genes).

 ```{R}
 # Printing the structure of the gene counts set and subsets